Nowpngs/universal-feature-update/README.md

 ## Usage

+1. Create the folder name `feature_xlsx` in the destination project directory
+2. in the `feature_xlsx` folder create the feature name directory and stored the feature.xlsx inside (must be same)
-1. Open the `process.py` file in a text editor.
+3. Open the `process.py` file in a text editor.
-2. Set the following variables in the `process.py` script according to your needs:
+4. Set the following variables in the `process.py` script according to your needs:

    - `destination_project_path`: The input path of the destination project where you want to deploy the feature.
 Provide the absolute path to the project directory
    - `ssh_key_path`: The input path of the SSH key for the destination project.
 Provide the absolute path to the SSH key file.
-   - `project_name`: The name of the folder that contains the feature file.
-This folder should be present in the repository.
    - `feature_name`: The name of the feature file you want to cherry-pick.
-This file should be located under `project_name` folder.
+This file should be located under `feature_xlsx` folder in destination project.

-3. Save the process.py file.
+5. Save the process.py file.
-4. Open a terminal and navigate to the root directory of the cloned repository.
+6. Open a terminal and navigate to the root directory of the cloned repository.
-5. Run the following command to execute the `process.py` script:
+7. Run the following command to execute the `process.py` script:

 ```sh
 python3 process.py